TryhardClay/PDH-LFG-Bot/README.md

 # PDH-LFG-Bot
-# Cross-Server Communication Bot

-This Discord bot facilitates communication and coordination between different servers by relaying messages, prompts, and other content between designated channels.
-It's particularly useful for communities that want to collaborate or share information across servers, such as gaming groups, hobbyist clubs, or online communities.

-## Features

-* **Cross-server message relaying:** Relays messages, including text, embeds, and attachments, between connected channels in different servers.
-* **Filtering:** Allows administrators to assign filters (e.g., "casual" or "cpdh") to channels, ensuring that messages are only relayed between channels with matching filters.
-* **SpellBot prompt redistribution:** Captures `/lfg` prompts from SpellBot (a bot for organizing SpellTable games) and redistributes them to connected channels, helping players find games across servers.
-* **Slash commands:** Provides user-friendly slash commands for managing the bot's functionality:
-    *   `/setchannel`: Sets a channel for cross-server communication and assigns a filter.
-    *   `/disconnect`: Disconnects a channel from cross-server communication.
-    *   `/listconnections`: Lists all connected channels and their filters.
-    *   `/resetconfig`: Reloads the bot's configuration (for debugging/development).
-    *   `/about`: Shows information about the bot and its commands.
-* **Role management:** Creates and manages a role for the bot in each server it joins.
-* **Error handling and logging:** Includes robust error handling and logging to ensure smooth operation and easy debugging.

-## How to Use

-1.  **Invite the bot to your server:** Use the following URL to invite the bot to your server:
-    (Replace `YOUR_BOT_ID` with your bot's actual client ID)
-    ```
-    [invalid URL removed]
-    ```
-2.  **Grant necessary permissions:** Ensure the bot has the following permissions:
-    *   "Manage Channels"
-    *   "Manage Webhooks"
-    *   "Manage Roles" (optional, for role creation)
-3.  **Use the `/setchannel` command:** In each server, use the `/setchannel` command in a text channel to designate it for cross-server communication and assign a filter (e.g., "casual" or "cpdh").
-4.  **Connect channels:** Repeat step 3 in other servers, ensuring that channels with matching filters are connected.
-5.  **Start communicating:** Send messages in the connected channels, and the bot will relay them to the corresponding channels in other servers.

-## Additional Notes

-*   The bot uses webhooks to relay messages between servers.
-*   The bot stores its configuration in a `webhooks.json` file.
-*   The bot creates a role with its own name in each server it joins (optional).
-*   The bot can be reloaded using the `/resetconfig` command.

-## Disclaimer

-This bot is still under development and might have limitations or bugs.
-Please use it responsibly and report any issues you encounter.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+## Cross-Server Communication and LFG Bot for Discord

+The **PDH-LFG Bot** is designed to provide dynamic, cross-server communication and matchmaking for Magic: The Gathering players and other communities.
+It relays messages, manages game requests, and automates TableStream game room creation, making it the perfect tool for creating interactive, community-driven experiences across multiple Discord servers.

+---

+## **Features**

+### **Message Relaying and Synchronization**
+- **Cross-server message relaying:** Dynamically relays messages, embeds, and prompts between connected channels in different servers.
+- **Attribution:** Relayed messages retain the original sender’s name and avatar, ensuring context is maintained across servers.
+- **Message ID Tracking:** Assigns a globally consistent ID to each message for seamless synchronization and updates across servers.
+- **Edits and deletions:** Message edits and deletions are propagated across all servers in real-time, ensuring consistency.

+### **Advanced Reaction Management**
+- Users can react to any message in connected channels, and their reactions are mirrored across all corresponding copies in other servers.

+### **Interactive LFG Embeds**
+- **/biglfg Command:** Creates dynamic, interactive LFG (Looking For Group) embeds.
+  - Displays available slots and automatically updates as players join or leave.
+  - Switches to "Your game is ready!" when 4 players are confirmed, with automatic TableStream game creation.
+  - Includes a 20-minute timeout feature with visual updates.
+  - Players receive DMs with game details, including links to join the TableStream game or provide a Spelltable link.

+### **TableStream Integration**
+- Automatically creates and links TableStream game rooms when the player count requirement is met.
+- Provides game passwords (if required) and links via private DMs to players.

+### **Admin and Restricted Commands**
+#### **Admin Commands:**
+- **/setchannel (admin):** Assigns a channel for cross-server communication and sets a filter (e.g., casual or cpdh).
+- **/disconnect (admin):** Removes a channel from the communication network.
+- **/updateconfig (admin):** Reloads configurations and syncs the command tree without restarting the bot.
+- **/listconnections (admin):** Lists active channel connections and their filters.

+#### **Restricted Commands (Super Admins Only):**
+- **/banuser (restricted):** Temporarily or permanently bans a user from interacting with bot-controlled channels and commands.
+- **/unbanuser (restricted):** Unbans a previously banned user.
+- **/listbans (restricted):** Displays a list of currently banned users, their ban duration, and the reason for the ban.
+- **/listadmins (restricted):** Lists all trusted administrators with special access to restricted commands.

+### **Slash Commands for Players:**
+- **/biglfg:** Create a cross-server LFG request and manage players dynamically.
+- **/gamerequest:** Generate a TableStream game room manually.
+- **/about:** Display details about the bot, available commands, and rules for use.

+---

+## **Installation Instructions**
+### **(For Server Admins Only)**

+1. **Invite the Bot:** [Click here to invite the bot](<INSERT_BOT_INVITE_URL>) to your server.
+2. **Set Up Permissions:** Grant the bot the following permissions to ensure it works correctly:
+   - Send Messages
+   - Read Messages
+   - Manage Webhooks
+   - Manage Roles (optional for role creation)
+3. **Set a Channel:** Create a dedicated channel for the bot and assign it using the **/setchannel** command.
+4. **Assign Filters:** Ensure channels in different servers have matching filters (e.g., casual or cpdh) to connect them.
+5. **Start Using the Bot:** Once configured, the bot will begin relaying messages and managing LFG requests.

+---

+## **How to Use the Bot**

+1. **Relaying Messages:** Send messages in designated channels, and the bot will relay them to connected servers with matching filters.
+2. **Organizing Games:** Use the **/biglfg** command to create an LFG request across servers.
+3. **Automatic Game Room Creation:** Once enough players join the LFG, a TableStream game room is created automatically.
+4. **Bans and Admin Management:** Super admins can manage bans using **/banuser**, **/unbanuser**, and **/listbans** commands.

+---

+## **Technology Stack**
+- **Gateways:** Discord’s Gateway API is used for all message delivery, updates, reactions, and edits.
+- **Webhooks:** Limited to channel setup and filter management.
+- **TTL Caching:** Manages temporary message metadata with expiration for performance optimization.

+---

+## **Disclaimer**
+This bot is actively maintained and updated.
+However, as with any ongoing development, there may be bugs or limitations.
+Please report any issues.

+---

+## **Contributing**
+We welcome contributions to enhance the bot.
+Fork the repository and submit a pull request to share improvements.

+---

+## **License**
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.